AdobeDocs/aep-mobile-sdkdocs/src/pages/adobe-analytics-mobile-services/index.md

    ![](images/index/adb-mobile-config.png)

-6. Click **Save**.
+6. Select **Save**.
 7. Follow the publishing process to update your SDK configuration.

 ## Configure the Adobe Analytics extension

-1. To ensure that this extension is correctly configured and implemented, follow the steps in the [configure the Mobile Services extension in Experience Platform Launch](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsbnKuIZ7JbOKOD9DC/using-mobile-extensions/adobe-analytics-mobile-services#configure-the-adobe-analytics-extension) tutorial.
+1. To ensure that this extension is correctly configured and implemented, follow the steps in the [configure the Mobile Services extension in the Data Collection UI](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsbnKuIZ7JbOKOD9DC/using-mobile-extensions/adobe-analytics-mobile-services#configure-the-adobe-analytics-extension) tutorial.
 FIX LINK
 2. In **Launch Hit Delay**, type a value of 5s or more to ensure that the acquisition context is sent to Analytics with your Lifecycle information.

 ![](images/index/launch-hit-delay.png)